spcorcor18/LPO-8800/lectures/Lecture 10 - Covariance and correlation/README.md

 * Know how to conduct a hypothesis test about the correlation coefficient in Stata

+## Stata commands:

+`graph twoway scatter yvar xvar`

+Create a scatter diagram with values of *yvar* on the vertical axis and values of *xvar* on the horizontal axis.

+`scatter yvar xvar`

+Same, using abbreviated command.

+`correlate varlist`

+Calculate the Pearson correlation coefficients for all combinations of variables listed in *varlist*.
+E.g. `corr yvar xvar` will provide the correlation coefficient between *yvar* and *xvar*.
+Uses listwise deletion for missing values.

+`pwcorr varlist`

+Calculate the Pearson correlation coefficients for all combinations of variables listed in *varlist*.
+Uses pairwise deletion for missing values.
+Add the option `obs` to also report the sample size used for each correlation.

+`spearman varlist`

+Calculate the Spearman rank correlation coefficients for all combinations of variables listed in *varlist*.

 ## Other resources:

 [Web app scatterplots and correlation](https://istats.shinyapps.io/Association_Quantitative/)